 The Demo time is also a time for us to gauge the level of involvement of each of the group members.
-Demos will be done during class on October 21, 2009.
+Demos will be done in class on the due date.

 If you do not demo your assignment, your team will automatically get a zero.
 Missing your demo slot without prior approval will impose a late penalty on the entire assignment.
 All team members should be present for the demonstration unless a prior arrangement has been made.